Payroll company’s unexpected closing leaves some in metro without their paychecks

 LEE'S SUMMIT, Mo. -- It's been a rough stretch for workers at My Cleaning Authority in Lee's Summit and Olathe.

 Many of them have been fighting to get their paychecks back since last Thursday.
-They said payroll processing company MyPayrollHR took an entire paycheck out of their account from a previous payday and withdrew the money again the following day.
+They say payroll processing company, MyPayrollHR took an entire paycheck out of their account from a previous payday and withdrew the money again the following day.

 "Definitely frustrating.
-Definitely was a lot up in the air like how are going to pay your bills or get gas in the car to pick up the kids or buy them food," said Brittney Cummings, Cleaning Authority's operations manager.
+Definitely was a lot up in the air like how are going to pay your bills or get gas in the car to pick up the kids, or buy them food," The Cleaning Authority Operations Manager, Brittney Cummings said.

 Cummings counts herself as lucky.
 She got her money back from Mazuma Credit Union.
 Others at the company haven't been as fortunate.